X

 Katelyn Chedraoui Associate Writer

-Katelyn is an associate writer with CNET's services and software team.
+Katelyn is an associate writer with CNET covering apps, software and online services.
 She graduated from the University of North Carolina at Chapel Hill with a degree in media and journalism.
-She believes in the transformative power of digital platforms, tools and communication to increase accessibility to information and the even-more transformative power of a good cup of coffee.
+You can often find her with a paperback and an iced coffee during her time off.

 Katelyn Chedraoui